dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 A request arrives from the web to the kernel-mode HTTP.sys driver.
 The driver routes the native request to IIS on the website's configured port, usually 80 (HTTP) or 443 (HTTPS).
 The module receives the native request and passes it to IIS HTTP Server (`IISHttpServer`).
 IIS HTTP Server is an in-process server implementation for IIS that converts the request from native to managed.

 After the IIS HTTP Server processes the request, the request is pushed into the ASP.NET Core middleware pipeline.
 The middleware pipeline handles the request and passes it on as an `HttpContext` instance to the app's logic.
-The app's response is passed back to IIS, which pushes it back out to the client that initiated the request.
+The app's response is passed back to IIS through IIS HTTP Server.
+IIS sends the response to the client that initiated the request.

 In-process hosting is opt-in for existing apps, but [dotnet new](/dotnet/core/tools/dotnet-new) templates default to the in-process hosting model for all IIS and IIS Express scenarios.